-The use of modern technology (i.e. webinars) is encouraged for training sessions and workshops of IFBW.
-Fees may be charged for attendees; however they are not required.
+The use of modern technology (i.e. webinars) is encouraged for training sessions and workshops of IFBWC.
+Fees may be charged for attendees; however, they are not required.

 The state president shall appoint a conference chair, who will establish a committee with the responsibility for insuring the smooth running of the conference.